Appalachian State Mountaineers: Pageantry

 Yosef is the mascot for Appalachian State.
 The origin of the name Yosef comes from mountain talk for "yourself", the idea being that if you are a fan, friend or alumnus and have a heart of black and gold, you are Yosef.
 Yosef first appeared in the 1942 edition of The Rhododendron, Appalachian's annual yearbook.
 He was presented as a member of the freshman class with the name Dan'l Boone Yoseff from Appalachian.
 The second "f" was dropped from Yoseff in January 1947.
 Since his inception, Yosef has gone through many appearance changes with the current design being adopted prior to the 1983–84-year.
 The 2006 football season saw the return of Yosef's rifle which was fired after every Appalachian touchdown.

+Athletic bands

+The Hayes School of Music provides support for the Mountaineers at all home football games with the Marching Mountaineers, and at all home basketball games with the Appalachian Pep Band.
+The Marching Mountaineers travel to a select few away games each football season.
+The director of the athletic bands is Dr. Jason P. Gardner.